Dunkirk and After

 Hitler laid it down, that the British Empire was an essential element of stability in the

-declared himself ready to defend it with troops, if it should be involved
+world; and even declared himself ready to defend it with troops, if it should be involved

 in difficulties anywhere.